ellegross/ECE-Masters-Cohort-Teaching-Resources/Supporting Children's Mental Health and Well-being/README.md

 1. **Community Building**- Providing a space or enviornment where learners can flourish socially and intellectually.
 Students are more willing to take risks (be vulnerable) in settings that mirror their interests/ understandings (be intentional with classroom set up).
 2. **Relationships**- Gain students trust (peace circle, one-on-one, walk and talks).
-3. **Being Flexible**- What does the student need in that moment (cozy corner, a snack, a break).
+3. **Being Flexible**- What does the student need in that moment? (cozy corner, a snack, a break).

-During student teaching I was able to encourage students social and emotional growth by reiterating our ***calming strategies*** such as, take a deep breath, walk away, saying "please stop", ignore, and find a new friend.
+During student teaching I was able to encourage students social and emotional growth by reiterating our classroom ***calming strategies*** such as, take a deep breath, walk away, saying "please stop", ignore, and find a new friend.

 ***
 <h3> Web Resources </h3>